CanonicalLtd/maas-docs/en/nodes-custom.md

 !!!
 Note:
     Any file targetting a specific node will replace the values and configuration held within any generic files.
-If those values are needed, the contents of generic templates will need to be copied into your new template.
+If those values are needed, the generic template values will need to be copied into your new file.

 ## Curtin configuration